city41/neo-geo-dev-book/README.md

 ## Status

 I just started this very recently, so there's quite a long ways to go.
+You can see the current overall status per chapter here: https://neo-geo-dev-book.vercel.app/book

 ## Goals

-* Walk through building an entire simple breakout game from start to finish.
+- Walk through building an entire simple breakout game from start to finish.
-* Understand the Neo Geo's hardware and how it impacts game creation
+- Understand the Neo Geo's hardware and how it impacts game creation
-* Be able to program the Z80 enough to pull off simple sound effects and music
+- Be able to program the Z80 enough to pull off simple sound effects and music
-* stretch goal: additional chapters that give some insight into some more advanced topics such as fixed point numbers, scaling, palette swapping, performance, debugging with gdb etc.
+- Advanced topics like using gdb, fixed point math, etc